 - Option to overlay custom vector layers on oriented imagery and add or edit features

 Test the widget using Live view or save and preview your app in another window.
 Select the widget, and click a location in the corresponding map that loads.
-For more information about how to use this widget and its tools, see this guide.
+For more information about how to use this widget and its tools, see the user guide.

 The Oriented Imagery widget includes the following settings: